Skip to main content

 If you did apply for unemployment benefits, you may be affected by an unemployment scam if:

-• The application you filled out online was not really your state's official unemployment insurance website
+• The application you filled out online was on a fraudulent website, not from your state's unemployment office

 • You were approved for unemployment insurance payments but have not received them